Walluri/dva/README.md

    - GB and IOPS have to be provisioned in advance, and you will be billed for what you have provisioned.
    - There is a root volume associated with EC2 instance, you can configure that it should not be deleted when EC2 is terminated.

+9. EBS snapshots
+    - Its a backup of the EBS volume.